ashutoshsinha25/ashutoshsinha25/README.md

 - 🌱 I’m currently learning **NLP, Computer Vision, Pytorch,Django**

-- 👨‍💻 All of my projects are available at [https://linktr.ee/ashutoshsinha](https://linktr.ee/ashutoshsinha)
+- 👨‍💻 All of my socials are available at [https://linktr.ee/ashutoshsinha](https://linktr.ee/ashutoshsinha)

 - 📫 How to reach me **ashutoshsinha519@gmail.com**